How long does SEO take to work?

 What are the most urgent SEO actions, especially if you are new to SEO?

 Keyword research is one of the most essential tasks in SEO.
-Keyword research allows you to market your website and your services/products around keywords that will help to build your brand.
+Keyword research allows you to market your website, services and products around keywords that will help to build your brand.
 When conducting keyword research, it is important to identify keywords that have a high enough search volume along with a small enough competition that your website will be able to compete with.

 Once you identify the keywords that you want to rank for whilst measuring the right search volume and difficulty – this will form the type of content that you write, the type of backlinks that you’re using and what pages you’re using to link to.
 Not only this but it will also inform your site architecture.
 Meaning it will help you structure your website by indicating what kind of pages that you want to create and market, which pages are the most important as well as how you want people to navigate through your website.

 A great keyword research tool to use is Ahrefs.
-Although on the pricier side, Ahrefs allows you to research and track keywords that you are interested in, whilst also providing you with crucial information regarding your website such as backlinks, organic traffic as well as your overall website health score.
+Although on the pricier side, Ahrefs allows you to research and track keywords that you are interested in.
+Whilst also providing you with crucial information regarding your website such as backlinks and organic traffic as well as your overall website health score.
 This health score determines how functional your website is and if you have everything in place that would be considered a good website.

 If the price seems off-putting you can use free tools like UberSuggest.
 UberSuggest is Neil Patel’s keyword research tool which has great features such as keyword suggestions and even content ideas that you can use to implement your keywords.